No Forced Entry Insurance Risk

 That’s where the trouble starts.

-There are roughly four directions an insurance company can take a claim with no visible signs of breaking and entering:
+There are roughly four directions a homeowners insurance company can take a claim with no visible signs of breaking and entering.

 1. Reduced Payout Under “Mysterious Disappearance”

 Many policies cap unwitnessed property loss at a fraction of the full theft limit.
 We’ve seen these caps as low as $1,000 to $2,500.
-If your stolen property exceeds that cap, the rest comes out of your pocket.
+If your stolen property exceeds that cap on a no forced entry insurance claim, the rest comes out of your pocket.

 2. Outright Denial